Sringeri in a glance :

 Kere Anjaneya Temple

-A temple devoted to Lord Hanumana, it also features small shrines devoted to Lord Shiva and Lord Ganesha.
+A temple devoted to Lord Hanumana, it also features shrines devoted to Lord Shiva and Lord Ganesha.

 At a distance 10 km away from Sringeri, this small town with its picturesque landscapes is a must see area, while here.